dwreeves/blog/_posts/2023-05-21-ranting-about-mwaa.md

 2. A wake-up call on what we MWAA users are missing out on.
 3. A call to action to demand more from AWS.

-It is also aimed, to some extent, at AWS in a "get your shit together" kind of way.
+It is also aimed, to some extent, at AWS in a "get your s%&t together" kind of way.

 Also, in this post, I will be skipping over a lot of context regarding Airflow.
 I will be taking for granted the reader knows about Airflow and its features.